-Previously, Banafsheh worked as a development officer at the World Bank and the Asia Foundation covering the North Africa region and Afghanistan.
+Previously, Banafsheh worked as a development program officer at the World Bank and the Asia Foundation working on the North Africa region and Afghanistan.
 She volunteered time to the United Nations Political Department in New York and the United Nations High Commissioner for Refugees in Geneva, and advised a host of international non governmental organizations on women's rights, human rights, refugee resettlement, and environmental advocacy.

 Banafsheh has worked as a content writer, commentator and simultaneous interpreter with major news outlets including with NPR, CNN, NBC, Fox, and Public Television, and with The New York Times, Washington Post, USA Today, San Francisco Chronicle, Chicago Tribune, and The Seattle Tribune, and is a skilled English to Persian/Farsi and Tajik/Dari translator.
 She is the translator of a book for the United Nations titled Refugee Law in Iran authored by Peace Nobel Laureate Shirin Ebadi (Dar AlSaqi, 2008), and the editor of the book titled Five Treasures of Ferdowsi (Iranian Calligraphy Society, 1998).

-Banafsheh received her BA and MA in Applied Linguistics, and a Master’s and PhD in International Law and Diplomacy from Tufts University.
-She lives in San Francisco.
+She received her BA and MA in Applied Linguistics, and a Master’s and PhD in International Law and Diplomacy from Tufts University.